Weather-related team names

 California has also played host to a few teams of a different weather ilk - the Bakersfield Fog and the San Francisco Fog.
 The University of San Francisco was originally known as the St. Ignatius College Grey Fog.

 Wind is a major factor in weather, from the mild Breeze to the extreme Hurricanes and everything in between.
-Different types of relatively innocuous Winds include Whirlwinds (Whirlies), Dust Devils/Dustdevils/Dusters, Golden Gusties, Zephyrs, Chinook/Chinooks, Monsoon/Monsoons and Gales/Golden Gales.
+Different types of relatively innocuous Winds include Whirlwinds (Whirlies), Dust Devils/Dustdevils/Dusters, Golden Gusties, Zephyrs, Chinook/Chinooks, Monsoon/Monsoons, Gales/Golden Gales and Wind Surge.
 More devastating wind events include Tornado/Tornados/Tornadoes, Twisters, Cyclone/Cyclones, Typhoons on up to Hurricane/Hurricanes.

 Please note that many of these team names have color variations - to see the complete list, click on the 'Browse' tab above.